thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Tweak: Added $payment_id to the edd_email_receipt_download_title filter
 * Tweak: Added a break after the country select field on checkout
-* Tweak: Removed direct call to wp_enqueu_script( 'jquery' ) since it is loaded as a dependency
+* Tweak: Removed direct call to wp_enqueue_script( 'jquery' ) since it is loaded as a dependency
 * Tweak: Improved the Dashboard summary widget layout
 * Tweak: Improve column width of the Downloads table
 * Tweak: Updated language files